1ncipient/BNBBreakeven/README.md

 # BNBBreakeven
-A pythonic script built to help Airbnb hosts' determine how long it takes to reach their break-even / net positive point.
+A pythonic script built to help Airbnb hosts' determine the feasibility of a property into becoming a Airbnb rental unit.

 ..
 Currently in development.